 Seed-broccoli, carrots, kohlrabi, radishes, lettuce, spinach

-Plant out-reg & Chinese cabbage, bunch onions, kohlrabi, swiss chard, seed wildflowers
+Plant out-reg & Chinese cabbage, bunch onions, kohlrabi, swiss chard, wildflower seeds

 Plant hardy lily bulbs and lily-of-the-valley pips